SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Germany, Main Character of WW2
  - Removed "Diversify Special Forces" decision
+ - Fixed 'Recovering Economy' not receiving the +75% consumer goods modifier it should have
+ - No longer capable of removing 'MEFO bills' spirit through decision

 #### France
  - Removed "Diversify Special Forces" decision